 - Review of Myriad Genetics Privacy

 - Products: targeted gene panels, full exome, and whole-genome sequencing

 - Reports: diagnostic tests, reproductive tests, precision medicine tests

 - Result delivery: two to three weeks

 - Privacy: data not deleted by default, users need to email customer service

 This is a review of Myriad Genetics, a diagnostics corporation that includes several clinical genetics companies.
 Myriad Genetics is located in Salt Lake City, UT.
 The services offered range from prenatal testing to psychotropic gene-drug screening.
 Because Myriad is a clinical genomics company, they offer FDA-approved diagnostic testing.
-Insurance can provide some coverage.
+For Myriad Genetics, insurance coverage can provide some coverage.
 Without coverage, costs can be significantly higher than CLIA-lab alternatives.

 Myriad Genetics is a molecular diagnostics company that offers clinical genetic testing to promote medical management.
 This genetic testing company was founded in 1991 by scientists from the University of Utah.
 For Myriad Genetics, Utah is still the home of their headquarters.
 The current head of upper management is Mark Capone.

 Recently, Myriad Genetics acquired Counsyl and Assurex Health.
-These business acquisitions expanded the company’s genetic testing capabilities to include reproductive tests and more precision medicine, respectively.
+These business acquisitions expanded the the Myriad genetic testing capabilities to include reproductive tests and more precision medicine, respectively.
 Myriad also offers genetic testing for psychotropic drug interactions.